DRollin/YiyuanStudentProject.jl/docs/src/index.md

 As can be told from the name, a chemo-mechanical problem refers to the situation where chemical reactions and mechanical changing are coupled together.
 Such problems are common in various fields, including battery science.
 Thus, a lithium-ion structural battery problem is discussed in this project.

-This document provides an exhaustive examination of the mathematical model and comprehensive explanation the code implementation.
+This document provides an exhaustive examination of the mathematical model and comprehensive explanation of the code implementation with an example.